agenteo/agenteo.github.com/source/_posts/2016-01-28-cognitive-overload-in-software-development.md

 >> In cognitive psychology, cognitive load refers to the total amount of mental effort being used in the working memory.

 You're affected by cognitive overload when you receive too much information and are unable to process it.
 Software development is knowledge work so some load is expected but some can be avoided.
-I am going to use explain this problem with a story.
+I am going to explain this problem with a story.

 ---